anshulverma/ghost/README.md

 ### Learn from wikipedia

-One thought is to not assign same _P<sub>k</sub>_ to every node with same _d(n)_ value, but, rather make it more realistic.
-For example, a lot of people know a 9 letter word like `"something"`, but, its _P<sub>k</sub>_ will not be indicative of this.
-To be more realistic, one can run a `map-reduce` task on the all of wikipedia to find out common words (wikipedia provides a monthly dump of its database).
+One thought is to not assign same _P<sub>k</sub>_ to every node with same _d(n)_ value, but, rather make it more realistic by figuring out this value from real data.
+For example, a lot of people know a 9 letter word like `"something"`, but, its _P<sub>k</sub>_ will not be indicative of this since it will be similar to `archivist`, a not so popular word.
+To get realistic data, one can run a `map-reduce` task on the all of wikipedia to find out common words (wikipedia provides a monthly dump of its database).

 ### Android/iOS/Chrome/Firefox applications